Francksuel/projeto10-trackit/README.md

 # Track it

-**Track it** - is a is a way to organize and visualize your daily habits with a simple and intuitive interface.
+**Track it** - is a way to organize and visualize yours daily habits with a simple and intuitive interface.

 Front-end project using React referring to the tenth weekly project of the Driven Education course.